 Change the Statistics

-We believe that when women and non-binary people are better represented behind the scenes in media, they will be better reflected on screen.
-Your gift will will help us move towards gender parity in the media by creating spaces for young women and non-binary youth to learn the technical skills of filmmaking, view media critically and thoughtfully, and create their own media content.
+We believe that when women and gender expansive people are better represented behind the scenes in media, they will be better reflected on screen.
+Your gift will will help us move towards gender parity in the media by creating spaces for young women and gender expansive youth to learn the technical skills of filmmaking, view media critically and thoughtfully, and create their own media content.